antstackio/shelbysam/README.md

 `shelbysam init --name app_name --path deconstructed_resources_path`

+The init command takes the passed arguments, creates a sam app using `sam init` process and deconstructs the generate template

 ![ShelbySAM init](images/init.png)

-The init process deconstructs the generated template file.

-## Construct using ShelbySAM

-`shelbysam construct`

 ## Deconstruct using ShelbySAM

 `shelbysam deconstruct --template template.yaml --path deconstructed_resources_path`

+The deconstruct command takes an existing template file as input and deconstructs it onto the specified folder.
+It will also create the `shelbysam.yaml` file which will be used for further processing.

 ## Build using ShelbySAM